Category: Apps/Accessories

 • Free app for spelling: FCJ Spelling App

 FCJ Spelling is an app designed to help people improve their spelling with a special emphasis on dyslexia.
-It contains 10 exercises, customizable words, the option of a colour overlay, and a fun word card game.
+It contains 10 exercises, customizable words, the option of a color overlay, and a fun word card game.

-The app allows teachers to monitor their students results remotely.
-Once all the students in a class have been added the teacher can view all their students’ results with the press of a single button.
+The app allows teachers to monitor their students’ results remotely.
+Once all the students in a class have been added, the teacher can view all their students’ results with the press of a single button.
 All results are encrypted and private.

-The app is available on the iOS App Store free of charge at the link below and the authors hope to release an Android version in the near future.
+The app is available on the iOS App Store free of charge at the link below, and the authors hope to release an Android version in the near future.

 Apple iTunes store: